The SAE is a form that is completed by a licensed counselor or substance abuse therapist.

-Lifetime Support Group History – Under this section, you will list any support groups that you have attended in the past or are currently attending know.
-Support groups include AA, church groups and other counseling groups that help you cope with your drinking problem.
+Lifetime Support Group History – Under this section, you’ll list any support groups that you have attended in the past or are currently attending know.
+Support groups include Alcoholics Anonymous (AA), church groups and other counseling groups that help you cope with your drinking problem.

-- Diagnostic Impression – After the doctor scores your written test and reviews your drug test they will make a diagnosis of your substance abuse problem.
+Diagnostic Impression – After the doctor scores your written test and reviews your drug test they’ll make a diagnosis of your substance abuse problem.

-- Continuum of Care – If the doctor believes you need to continue substance abuse counseling it will be noted under this section.
+Continuum of Care – If the doctor believes you need to continue substance abuse counseling it’ll be noted under this section.

-- Lifetime Relapse History – The doctor will rely on your honesty for this section.
-They will ask you if you have ever relapsed and the reasons why.
+Lifetime Relapse History – The doctor will rely on your honesty for this section.
+They’ll ask you if you’ve ever relapsed and the reasons why.

 Analysis and Other Observations/Factors – Under this section the doctor will put any additional factors that they believe are important for you and the hearing officer to understand about your sobriety.